JoelLarson/trill/README.md

 ## Usage
 - UI: embedded SPA served at `/` for starting, chatting, inspecting, and closing sessions.
+- Observability UI: served at `/` on the observability port (default `:9090`) with a live event feed of prompts, plan steps, Codex inputs, and outputs.
 - API (JSON):
   - `POST /start` → `{ "id": "" }` (placeholder; IDs appear after the first send)
   - `POST /send` with `{ "id": "<session|empty>", "message": "<text>" }` → reply + session metadata